wvdv2002/SMA-SB2500-Off-Grid/README.md

 # Already done
 * Basic pinout of the logic board connection in Kicad
 * Basic layout of the power board important parts in Kicad

-# TODO
+* Design new logic board
 * Check if pinout is correct by measuring the voltages on the logic board connector
 * Check all voltage ranges of the voltage measurements on the logic board connector
+* Written basic control software
+* Light a lightbulb using AC voltage of 100vac at the output of the inverter.

+# TODO
 * Try to reprogram logic board
-* Or design new logic board

 # Interesting links